Fort Myers Drug Violations Lawyer

 Where drug trafficking is involved, you will be charged at the state level if you are accused of trafficking solely within Florida’s state lines.
 If you are charged with trafficking across state lines (including the coastline), you will be charged at the federal level.

-- Crack cocaine – 5 grams or more
+- Crack cocaine – five grams or more

 - Powdered cocaine – 500 or more grams